0

 Here at Crosby Coffee, we offer a wide range of coffee beans, including Arabica coffee.
 We specialise in Arabica coffee, known for its smooth, sweet flavour profile that includes notes of fruit, chocolate, caramel, and nuts.

 We offer different types of Arabica coffee using various processing methods.
-For example, our Trio Blend combines natural Brazilian, washed Ugandan, and washed Colombian coffees to create a unique flavour profile.
+Our Ten Steets Blend, for example, combines natural Ugandan and washed Xambian coffees – both of which are Arabica.

 Leave a comment